mariuszKielar/Softwarama-Platform/README.md

 I'm currently building a **4-node bare-metal Kubernetes home lab**.
 The project currently includes:

 * ✅ 4 × Rocky Linux machines
-* ✅ Ansible for system configuration and hardening
+* ✅ Ansible for system configuration and hardening RHEL9 CIS Level 1
 * ✅ Kubernetes (kubeadm, containerd, Calico, Podman)
 * ✅ GitHub Actions for linting, building, testing, Trivy scan and pushing my portfolio website image to GHCR
+* ✅ GitOps with Argo CD for automated deployments to staging namespace/environment.Production is one click manual
-* ✅ MetalLB for providing LoadBalancer IP addresses on my home LAN
+* ✅ MetalLB for providing LoadBalancer IP on my home LAN(internal use like ArgoCD, Grafana dasboards)
 * ✅ Sealed Secrets
-* ✅ GitOps with Argo CD for automated deployments to staging and production namespaces
 * ✅ cert-manager with a private PKI for TLS certificates used by internal services
 * ✅ Cloudflare Tunnel with TLS for secure public access to my domain
 * ✅ Prometheus for metrics collection
 * ✅ Grafana for monitoring dashboards
-* ✅ Loki for log aggregation
+* ✅ Loki for logs

 ### Planned additions